 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
 For loans and debt securities with contractual PIK interest which represents contractual interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest if the portfolio company valuation indicates that such PIK interest is not collectible.
 We do not accrue as a receivable interest on loans and debt securities if we determine that it is probable that we will not be able to collect such interest.
-Loan origination fees, original issue discount and market discount or premium are capitalized, and we then amortize such amounts as interest income.
+Loan origination fees, original issue discount and market discount or premium are capitalized, and we then amortize such amounts as interest income throughout the life of the loan.
 We record prepayment premiums on loans and debt securities as interest income.
-Dividend income, if any, is recognized on an accrual basis to the extent that we expect to collect such amounts.
+We recognize dividend income, if any, is recognized on an accrual basis to the extent that we expect to collect such amounts.